JakubIllner/jakubillner.github.io/_posts/2023-03-27-adb-data-pipelines.markdown

 ## Import Command

 Oracle does not publish how exactly are the object storage objects loaded.
-But, by looking at the SQL statements running in the ADW database, you can see that import pipeline loads one object at time, using direct path with parallel DML.
+But, by looking at the SQL statements running in the ADW database, you can see that load pipeline imports one object at time, using direct path with parallel DML.
 Example of the insert statement is below.